niemopen/niem-naming-design-rules/ndr6src.md

 * A property in NIEM XML is an attribute name or an element tag.
 The QName of the attribute or the element tag identifies a Property object in the message model; [section 14.1.2](#1412-identifiers-for-model-components) specifies how to convert that QName to the property's URI.
 A property in NIEM JSON is the key in a key/value pair.
 The key is a compact IRI that expands to the property's URI.

 * A value in NIEM XML can be a literal, the value of an attribute or the simple content of an element.
 A value in NIEM XML can also be an object, a child element with attributes and/or complex content.
 A value in NIEM JSON can be an object, or a literal; that is, a string, number, or boolean.
-(A value in NIEM JSON can also be an array of values for a repeatable property; see [section TODO]().)
+(A value in NIEM JSON can also be an array of values for a repeatable property; see [section 14.2.7](#1427-repeatable-properties).)

 In the XML shown in [example 14-7](#ex14-7) below, the `nc:PersonName` element is an object; `nc:PersonGivenName` is a property of that object; `Tom` is a literal value of that property.
 In the JSON, the value of the `nc:PersonName` key is an object; `nc:PersonGivenName` is a property of that object; `Tom` is a literal value of that property.